 8 Tips for Calming a Crying Puppy

-1) Give Your Pup Their Own Safe Space
+1) Give Your Puppy Their Own Safe Space

-In addition to having a dedicated space to themselves, you should also make sure that your pup has access to physical items that offer them comfort and relief.
-You can, for instance, order personalized puppy blankets to cushion your canine companion’s bed or help them regulate their body temperature.
-Dog bowls filled with food and water can also be a good addition to the space since these will allow your pup to eat and drink in peace.
+Aside from having a dedicated space to themselves, you should also make sure that your puppy has access to things that offer comfort and relief.
+You can, for instance, order personalized puppy blankets to cushion your little canine’s bed and help them keep warm.
+Keep their dog food and water bowls filled and within easy access so that your puppy can expect to eat and drink in peace.

-Whenever possible, minimize loud noises and consider using white noise or calming music in the space you share with your puppy.
-This can help mask any disruptive sounds.
-It’s also a good idea to dim the lights especially during nighttime so that it’s easier for your puppy to calm down and get drowsy before bed.
+Whenever possible, consider using white noise or calming music in the space you share with your puppy.
+This can help mask any sounds that are disruptive to their rest.
+In addition, dim the lights, especially during nighttime, so that it’s easier for your puppy to calm down and get drowsy before bed.

 3) Calm Your Puppy Down by Distracting Them and Using Interactive Toys

-Using distractions, like interactive toys or puzzle games, will allow you to redirect a crying puppy's attention and provide them with the mental stimulation they need.
-Challenging toys offer bored or energetic puppies the chance to work for treats and engage their senses.
+Using distractions like interactive toys or puzzle games will allow you to redirect a crying puppy's attention and provide them with the mental stimulation they need as they grow up.
+Challenging toys offer bored or energetic puppies the chance to work for treats and engage their senses, which will make them happier in their new home.

 These distractions can be particularly useful during times when they may experience separation anxiety or when you need to divert their attention from potential triggers, like the sight of the vet.

-4) Use a Comforting Touch and Familiar Scents Around Your Puppy
+4) Use Comforting Touch and Familiar Scents Around Your Puppy

 Puppies who are in distress will often react positively to a soothing touch.
-To help a crying pup calm down, offer them comfort and affection in the form of a warm blanket, reassuring strokes, or a snuggle toy.
+To help a crying puppy calm down easily, offer them comfort and affection in the form of a warm blanket, a snuggle toy, or reassuring strokes.

-If your pup is crying because they miss you or the members of their pack, how about giving them a cloth with the scent of the people or dogs they miss the most?
-A blanket or stuffed toy with a familiar scent can offer your puppy comfort and relieve the separation anxiety they may be feeling.
+If your puppy is crying because they miss you or the members of their pack, how about giving them a piece of clothing with the scent of the people or dogs they miss the most?
+Alternatively, a blanket or stuffed toy with a familiar scent can offer your puppy comfort in settings like the vet’s clinic and relieve the stress and separation anxiety they may be feeling.

-Just like older dogs, puppies thrive on routine.
-That means that sticking to a schedule can reduce anxiety and provide a sense of stability to pups that tend to cry.
+Just like older dogs, puppies will benefit from routine.
+They may be able to calm down and feel more at ease as soon as they get into the rhythm of your household.
+Try to establish a daily schedule to reduce anxiety and provide a sense of stability to puppies that tend to cry.

-Set a schedule for feeding, playtime, exercise, and rest, and stick to it to set your pup’s expectations.
-Having a schedule that they can anticipate will help puppies feel secure and give them assurance that their needs will be met soon enough.
-A well-planned routine can also assist with house training and getting your puppy used to regimens like eating and going out to potty at specific times.
+Set a schedule for feeding, playtime, exercise, and other activities.
+Then, stick to it to set your puppy’s expectations and ingrain a sense of habit in them.
+Having a schedule that they can anticipate will help puppies feel secure and assure them that their needs will be met soon enough.
+Moreover, a well-planned routine can help with house training and get your puppy used to regimens like eating and going out to potty at specific times.

 6) Be Generous with Positive Reinforcement When Training Your Puppy

 Using positive reinforcement techniques can also encourage calm behavior in puppies.
-Reward a young dog with treats, praise, or gentle play when they exhibit calm and quiet behavior, and they will be motivated to keep practicing it in their adulthood.
+Reward a young dog with treats, praise, or gentle play when they exhibit calm and quiet behavior.
+Eventually, they will be motivated to keep practicing it in their adulthood.

 7) Gradually Introduce Your Puppy to More People and Dogs

-Socialization is vital for puppies' emotional well-being, and it can also keep them from crying due to loneliness or unfamiliarity around others.
-If your pup is used to people and other dogs, they’re less likely to feel intimidated or threatened around others and show it in their behavior.
+Socialization is vital for puppies' emotional well-being.
+Being with other people and dogs can build up their confidence and familiarity, which in the long term may reduce their anxiety and crying episodes.
+If your pup is used to people and other dogs, they’re less likely to feel intimidated or threatened around others, and it will show in their behavior.

-To begin your puppy’s socialization process, gradually introduce them to various people, animals, and environments in a controlled and positive manner.
-Exposing them to new things in this way will slowly get them to build confidence and adapt to new situations with a relaxed and happy disposition.
+You can begin your puppy’s socialization by gradually introducing them to various people, animals, and environments in a controlled and positive manner.
+Ultimately, exposing them to new things in this way will enable them to adapt to new situations with a relaxed and happy disposition.

-If you have concerns about your pup’s health and well-being, consult a veterinarian to rule out any medical issues or a dog behaviorist to safely analyze worrying patterns in your puppy’s behavior.
-In both cases, you’ll receive appropriate guidance for taking care of your pup.
+If you have concerns about your puppy’s health and well-being, consult a veterinarian to rule out any medical issues or a dog behaviorist to safely analyze worrying patterns in your puppy’s behavior.
+In both cases, you’ll likely receive appropriate guidance for taking care of your pup.

 Puppies generally outgrow their crying phase as they mature and become more accustomed to their surroundings.
 With proper care, training, and socialization, it won’t be hard for you to get through your puppy’s crying phase and raise a healthy, calm, and expressive dog.